Angela-Nkrumah/Angela-Nkrumah/E-commerce and Sales Trend Analysis.md

 ## Problem Statement

-This report is designed to investigate and understand the trends and patterns in an e-commerce retail shop by analyzing it's sales trend over a period of time.
-The shop gets to know which location needs more attention to boost sales as well as which products need more attention in other to increase yearly and seasonal sales.
+This report is designed to investigate and understand the trends and patterns in an e-commerce retail shop by analyzing it's sales trend over a period of time as well as it's customers behaviours.
+The retail business develops an in-depth knowledge about which location needs more attention to boost sales as well as which products need more attention in other to increase yearly and seasonal sales.

+### Data source: Data was sourced from

 ### Steps followed